digitalfabrik/integreat-app/docs/e2e-tests.md

 local selenium server, connect to browserstack and to select the correct chromedriver.
 Additionally, it can be configured to run multiple E2E-tests in parallel.

+> **Note**
+> WebdriverIO provides selectors for react components.
+However, they do not work properly for internet explorer in web.
+> Therefore, you should use more primitive selectors instead (like xpath).

 ## Browserstack

 Browserstack provides you with a large set of available operating systems, browser, and browser versions.